Sporkley/StrengthAndSorcery/README.md

 When you *attack a surprised or defenseless enemy* deal your damage +2d4, ignoring armor.

 #####Martial Artist
 You have the proper training to deal your damage with an unarmed attack.
-Gain +2 armor unless wielding anything but precise weapons in either hand.
+Gain +2 armor unless wearing clumsy armor or wielding anything but precise weapons in either hand.

 #####Kick
 Your whole body is a weapon.
 You may make an unarmed *hack and slash* move with your feet, dealing your damage + 1